RayHightower/RayHightower.com/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 ###The Finished Slide
 Here's what the finished product looks like.
 All the clarity of syntax-highlighted text.
 You can even adjust font size at will using the Keynote inspector.
 All set for the presentation.

-{% imgcap middle /images/osxfinished.png The final snippet, in Keynote. %}
+{% include image.html img="/images/osxfinished.png" caption="The final snippet, in Keynote." %}

 ###Easier Way?
 Can this process be simplified?
 If you know the answer, feel free to mention it in the comments below.
 Thanks!